deeppavlov/research/Infinite_Width_Limits_of_Neural_Classifiers/README.md

 This is the code to reproduce results of two papers:
 1. *"Towards a General Theory of Infinite-Width Limits of Neural Classifiers"* accepted to ICML'2020 [https://arxiv.org/abs/2003.05884].
-2. *"Dynamically Stable Infinite-Width Limits of Neural Classifiers"* submitted to NeurIPS'2020 [https://arxiv.org/abs/2006.06574].
+2. *"Dynamically Stable Infinite-Width Limits of Neural Classifiers"* [https://arxiv.org/abs/2006.06574].

 ### Instructions for "Towards a General Theory <...>":